adda25/Logger/README.md

 # Logger

-A simple C++ logger, originally developed for the [aci-comm](https://github.com/UniTN-Mechatronics/aci-comm)project.
+A simple C++ logger, originally developed for the [aci-comm](https://github.com/UniTN-Mechatronics/aci-comm) project.
 Require at least C++11.
 Tested on MacOS, OSX, Linux.

+This version of Logger is NOT threadsafe.

 ## Usage
 ```C++